Employee Spotlight: Julia Stoops, user experience designer and director of Web and Digital

 I’m also a dyed-in-the-wool idealist.
 I’m attracted to aspirational organizations.
 When a government agency says they want their new website to make them as transparent as possible, I get excited by that goal.
 When a foundation wants to give seed money to tiny nonprofits that don’t have the resources to mount big grant-writing efforts, I’m excited by that goal.

-What would you say is unique in your approach to creating websites?
+What would you say is unique in your approach to website strategy and design?

 My background in philosophy is really helpful.
 It informs my approach to web strategy and many aspects of projects.
 That surprises people, because they tend to think that philosophy is dull, or it’s all about old ideas.
 But actually, when you study philosophy, you learn to think and write clearly.
 Your thinking is judged by people who detect any hint of padding, any claims that are not 100% supported and arguments that don’t precisely follow logic all the way down to the nth degree.
 As a student, I was hopeless at symbolic logic but good at language-based logic.
 Learning the ins and outs of argumentative writing was the biggest practical takeaway from my entire college education.
 I feel like I use those skills every day.

-But really everything in my background informs my UX work.
+But really everything in my background informs my user experience design process.
 My art practice keeps me connected to aesthetics.
 My teaching career taught me a lot about how different people understand things differently.
 Running a business taught me a lot about what’s important to clients.
 And for a while I even studied fiction writing, which taught me a lot about storytelling.
 All these experiences contribute to how I think about website design strategy and design.

 In my other life, I’m a visual artist, and I would definitely be spending more time in my studio.
 You could call my work “paintings,” but they’re really process-based mixed media pieces that combine paint and digitally generated collage.
 The hands-on, exploratory aspect is a great balance for all the computer work I do!

-I also need to be useful in the world, and I’d likely be doing pro bono strategy and design work for causes that align with my values.
+I also need to be useful in the world, and I’d likely be doing pro bono strategy and user experience design projects for causes that align with my values.

 What are you reading right now?